Darshan0902/KAGGLE./README.md

 Eigenvectors corresponding to the largest eigenvalues are used to reconstruct a large fraction of variance of the original data.Hence, we are left with a lesser number of eigenvectors, and there might have been some data loss in the process.
 But, the most important variances should be retained by the remaining eigenvectors.

 ```

+# N10| Analysis on alcohol consumption by students. | Version 4 :

 # N11 | Feature engineering | PCA | dimensioniality Reduction | PCA :